 City Parking Structures

-Liberty Square Parking Structure (Tally Hall): This structure is located directly around the corner from the Stamps Gallery at 510 East Washington Street.
+Liberty Square Parking Structure (Tally Hall) is located directly around the corner from the Stamps Gallery at 510 East Washington Street.
 The structure is open to the public (no permit required).
 Credit cards and cash accepted.

-Maynard Street Parking Structure: This structure is a five-minute walk from us and is located at 324 Maynard Street near the Michigan Theater.
+Maynard Street Parking Structure is a five-minute walk from Stamps Gallery and is located at 324 Maynard Street near the Michigan Theater.
 After leaving the structure, walk toward Liberty Street and turn left on to E. Liberty Street.
 Walk one block and turn right on to South Division.